atreyeem99/ORCA-keywords/README.md

 - `COORSYS` Coordinate system for the normal modes
 - `GEOMSTEP` geometry step
 - `STEPSCALING` A number for scaling the steps
+- `STEPCONSTR` A list of atoms that will not be moved